rastenis/netcore-postgres-oauth-boiler/readme.md

 ### Running on Windows

-Windows has an open issue with local volume mapping permissions, which results in PostgreSQL not being able to write to a (relative) local directory.
+Docker on Windows has an open issue with local volume mapping permissions, which results in PostgreSQL not being able to write to a (relative) local directory.
 Thus, when running on Windows (via run.sh), an external volume is created, which is managed by Docker.

 ### Information & Sources

-Documentation for ASP.NET Core can be found here: [.NET Core docs.](https://docs.microsoft.com/aspnet/core) Read about PostgreSQL here: [PostgreSQL.](https://www.postgresql.org/docs/12/tutorial-start.html) Guide for Materialize UI: [Getting started with Materialize.](https://materializecss.com/getting-started.html) C# Reference: [C# docs.](https://docs.microsoft.com/en-us/dotnet/csharp/)
+Documentation for ASP.NET Core can be found here: [.NET Core docs.](https://docs.microsoft.com/aspnet/core)

+Read about PostgreSQL here: [PostgreSQL.](https://www.postgresql.org/docs/12/tutorial-start.html)

+Guide for Materialize UI: [Getting started with Materialize.](https://materializecss.com/getting-started.html)

+C# Reference: [C# docs.](https://docs.microsoft.com/en-us/dotnet/csharp/)

 ### Contribution & Support